Andrew-S-Jing/WeensyOSPlus/pset3/README.md

         `p-mmapfile.cc`: Same as `p-mmapsharedfile.cc`, except the mappings of "user file" are all private.
 Also tests the edge case where the pathname provided to `sys_open` straddles a page boundary.
+`sys_munmap` and `sys_page_free` free and unmap phys mem associated with the virt mem specified in their arguments.
+    Added tests:
+        `p-allocfree.cc`: Same as `p-allocator.cc`, except when the process first encounters a failed page request, it frees everything and repeats.